Geminawii/To-Do-Nextjs/README.md

 # justdooeet! – Todo List App 📝

-**justdooeet!** is a responsive, offline-capable Todo List web application built with **React** and **Vite**.
+**justdooeet!** is a responsive, offline-capable Todo List web application built with **NextJS** and **Typescript**.
 It fetches data from the [DummyJSON Todos API](https://dummyjson.com) and enhances it with features like local persistence, task editing, filtering, and progress visualization.

 ---